Antiracism Learning Circle

 This is a space for coming together across lines of racial difference as well as differences in age, experience, religious/spiritual beliefs, sexual and gender identity and political affiliation.
 The only requirements are a willingness to engage in honest and respectful conversation.

 Where: This group traditionally meets at SHARE Cooperative.
-We are currently meeting virtually on ZOOM due to Covid-19.
+We are also offering the meeting virtually on ZOOM with our new afternoon option!
+Click here for more information.
 Once you register, we will email you a Zoom link.

 Fee: A donation of any amount to Freedom Tree at Institute for Dismantling Racism.
 Donate HERE.
 (If you are unable to make a donation at this time, please join us anyway!)